Table of Contents

 Children and youth

-Broadening UNFPA's efforts to improve maternal health, promote gender equality, and support the needs of youth.
-This includes:
+Broadening UNFPA's efforts to improve maternal health, promote gender equality, and support the needs of youth by:

-- Reducing maternal, newborn and child mortality by working with governments and partners to strengthen national health systems
+- Reducing maternal, newborn and child mortality as a result of working with governments and partners to strengthen national health systems

 - Improving access to sexual and reproductive health services and HIV/AIDS prevention, care and treatment